TrGiLong/Kubsu-News-iOS/README.md

 # Kubsu News iOS
 Author: Tran Giang Long

 `Kubsu News` is a mobile application for checking local news at Kuban State University, Russia.
-The students can look for latest news and exciting upcoming events.
+The students can search for latest news and exciting upcoming events.
 The application is aimed to orient first-year students and help them connect with their peers.
 The project was funded by the university and lasted 2 months.

 The application was developed for iOS devices.
 The primary language is Objective-C and the architecture is MVC.
 The UI was designed in xib file.